amogus3016/xinfo/README.md

 # xinfo
 xinfo is a simpler alternative to neofetch.
 Although not as visually appealing as neofetch, xinfo aims to provide a simple, easy to read system information output that is easily modifiable should the user know basic python.
+One notable advantage of xinfo is that, no matter what operating system you run, as long as it supports python, xinfo will just work.

 **INSTALLATION**
 - Download xinfo.py from this repository